Franz Zingerle

-Franz Zingerle (11 December 1908 – 12 June 1988) was the Austrian alpine skier and world champion.
+Franz Zingerle (11 December 1908 – 12 June 1988) was an Austrian alpine skier and world champion.
 Zingerle became a world downhill champion in 1935.

 Biography

 He comes from a poor farmers family as the oldest son from a total of eight kids.
 Already during his childhood he developed a love for skiing.
 As a teenager, he first worked as a laborer until he learned to be a bricklayer.
 At the age of 17, he bought skis for the first time and joined the Axams, ski club which held the first ski races on the Birgitzer Alm.
 Shortly after he joined the club, he became the club's first club champion in 1926.
 Moreover, 1926 is considered as the beginning year of his successful career.
 At the age of 21, he came to the Tyrol Ski Club, where he was able to participate regularly in ski races in the winter of 1929/30.
 The following season, he was downhill and slalom winner in Seefeld.

 In the winter of 1932, he won the downhill and the combination competition at the Austrian championships in Zell am See.
-He then took part in Cortina d’Ampezzo, with his best result of sixth place in the slalom.
+He then took part in Cortina d'Ampezzo, with his best result of sixth place in the slalom.
 With second place in downhill and slalom, he also took the victory in the combination at Feldberg in the Black Forest in the same year.
 In addition, he ended the season with a slalom win at the Arlberg-Kandahar races in St. Anton.

 In the winter of 1933, he won the Tyrolean downhill skiing championship and the cross-country skiing competition at the Vorarlberg championships.
 At the Austrian championship in Kitzbühel, the now 24-year-old skier reached second place in the slalom and the combination competition.
 In the same winter he won the combination victory in the competition for the "Golden Ring" from Seefeld.